NicCaterino/Multirobot-2d-simulator25/README.md

 ./run.sh
 ```

-The script will prompt you with three options.
-Choose option 1 to build only, option 2 to run only (if already built), or option 3 to build and run together.
-Most users will want option 3 for the first time setup.

 After building, the script asks which configuration to use.
 Option 1 loads a single robot with laser sensor, while option 2 loads two robots where only the first has a laser sensor.